rbarbadillo/tocadiscos/README.md

 ### 2. Search for Albums
 Based on your taste profile:
-- **New Releases**: Searches curated music publications for recent reviews:
+- **New Releases**: Searches curated music publications for albums released in the last 15 days:
   - [Pitchfork](https://pitchfork.com) - Album reviews
   - [Stereogum](https://stereogum.com) - Album of the week
   - [Consequence of Sound](https://consequence.net) - New album streams